ktorio/ktor-documentation/topics/RSA-Keys-Generation.md

 <tabs>
 <tab title="OpenSSL">
 <code-block lang="shell">
-openssl pkey -in your_file_name.spki -pubin -noout -text
+openssl pkey -in ktor.spki -pubin -noout -text
 </code-block>

 * `pkey`: This is the OpenSSL command-line utility for processing private and public keys.
-* `-in your_file_name.spki`: Specifies the input file containing the public key in PEM format.
-In this case, the input file is your_file_name.spki.
+* `-in ktor.spki`: Specifies the input file containing the public key in PEM format.
+In this case, the input file is ktor.spki.
 * `-pubin`: Indicates that the input file contains a public key.
 Without this option, OpenSSL would assume that the input file contains a private key.
 * `-noout`: This option prevents OpenSSL from outputting the encoded public key.
 The command will only display information about the public key, and the actual key won't be printed to the console.
 * `-text`: Requests that OpenSSL display the textual representation of the key.
 This includes details such as the key type, size, and the actual key data in human-readable form.